TheodoreHua/ClaimDoneRemover/README.md

 response.
 It is designed with r/TranscribersOfReddit transcribers in mind; specifically those who are tired of these comments clogging up their profiles.
 While you can use this for other purposes, it will require quite a bit of config tweaking, and it isn't really specialized for use otherwise.
-You can also try [Murdo Maclachlan's OSCR program](https://github.com/MurdoMaclachlan/oscr) which while also designed for ToR users, it's slightly more generalized and may be easier to setup for non-ToR use.
+You can also try [Murdo MacLachlan's OSCR program](https://github.com/MurdoMaclachlan/oscr) which while also designed for ToR users, it's slightly more generalized and may be easier to setup for non-ToR use.

 If you've been a transcriber for a while, chances are this program will not remove every blacklisted comment you've ever